-A micro saw, found during the early1920ies at Dolní Věstonice in Moravia.
+A micro saw, similar to the items found during the early1920ies at Dolní Věstonice in Moravia.
 This place was first excavated by Karel Absolon.

 Karel Absolon (June 16, 1877 – October 6, 1960) was a Czech paleontologist, and speleologist.
 Without any formal education as an archaeologist, he was involved into most of the important excavations of paleolithic sites in Moravia during the 1920 and 30ies.Beiing the grandson of Jindřich Wankel (“father of Czech prehistory) and married with the daughter of President Benes he was part of the intellectual networks of the Czechoslovakic interwar establishment